digitalronin/aws-ecs-terraform/README.md

 ```

 This will output the public DNS name of the load-balancer.
 You can hit this
-with curl and see the "Hello World" response, and the log entries in
+with curl and see the home page, and the log entries in Cloudwatch.
-Cloudwatch.

 ```